 Most recently Emily was awarded the Macquarie Group Emerging Artis Prize for 2019.
 Her work ‘Alive in the Dead of Night’ was acquired into the collection, the following day Macquarie Group purchased her other exhibiting work ‘Meeting Myths and Learning Legends’, for their collection.
 Both works were painted whilst camping in the Kimberly, Western Australia.

 Earlier in 2019 she held her 4th solo show ‘Memories of Place’ at Dungog Contemporary, displaying works created during her time exploring Western Australia.
 Most recently she developed a solo show for A.K.Bellinger Gallery, Inverell.
 These works explored the local birdlife Emily was exposed to during her time along the Murray River in South Australia, a moody show expressing her concern for a fragile ecosystem.

 She has been traversing the country since June 2018 with her partner whilst living in the back of their Toyota Troop Carrier.
-She has continuously painted during her travels and is working towards her first solo show in Sydney early 2020.
+She has continuously painted during her travels and is working towards her first solo show in Sydney, at Saint Cloche gallery, Paddington, March 2020.